Kratochvilova/archdiffer/README.md

 ### Sending tasks

-To send tasks, you will also need to define celery app in the frontend (importing the app from backend would also work, but then it wouldn't be possible to have backend and frontend on two different systems).
+To send tasks, you will also need to define celery app in the frontend (importing the app from backend would also work, but in that case it wouldn't be possible to have backend and frontend on two different systems).
 Example:

 ```
 from celery import Celery